hoprnet/hoprnet/packages/ethereum/crates/README.md

 1. Three solc versions are needed

-- 0.4: Permittable token, implementation of xHOPR
+- 0.4: Permittable token, implementation of xHOPR.
+The permittable token implementation is extracted from the deployed xHOPR token.
+The only alternative done on the contract is to keep `pragma solidity` with the least version
 - 0.6: Deployed Hoprtoken
 - 0.8: More recent contracts